splunk/kafka-connect-splunk/README.md

     }'

     ```
 8. Data should be flowing into Splunk.
-To validate, search Splunk using the index, sourcetype from your config.
+To validate, search Splunk using the index, sourcetype or soure from your config.
-9. User the following commands to check status and manage connector and tasks:
+9. Use the following commands to check status and manage connector and tasks:

     ```
     # List active connectors